Queue-Fair/magento/README.md

  - where you have technically skilled visitors or high value limited quantity product, and people may attempt to skip the queue, OR
  - where it is anticipated that your web server will not cope with the volume of traffic to your home or landing page AND you do not or cannot use the Direct Link integration method (see Technical Guide).

+The Server-Side Adapter is a small PHP library that will run when visitors access your site.
+It periodically checks to see if you have changed your Queue-Fair settings in the Portal, but other than that if the visitor is requesting a page that does not match any queue's Activation Rules, it does nothing.

-The Server-Side Adapter is a small PHP library that will run the first time each visitor accesses your site.
-If it determines that the visitor should be queued, the visitor is sent to our Queue Servers and execution and generation of the page for that HTTP request for that visitor will cease.
+If a visitor requests a page that DOES match any queue's Activation Rules, the Adapter makes a determination whether that particular visitor should be queued.
+If so, the visitor is sent to our Queue Servers and execution and generation of the page for that HTTP request for that visitor will cease.
 If the Adapter determines that the visitor should not be queued, it sets a cookie to indicate that the visitor has been processed and your page executes and shows as normal.

 Thus the Server-Side Adapter prevents visitors from skipping the queue by disabling the Client-Side JavaScript Adapter, and also reduces load on your Magento server when things get busy.

 You will need PHP version 5.4 or above to run the Server-Side Adapter.

-Here's every keystroke you need.
+Here's every keystroke for the install.

 1) Create a readable, writable and executable folder so that your Queue-Fair settings can be locally saved (necessary for performance of your web server under load):